BlockchainCommons/XID-Quickstart/docs/01_3_Making_a_XID_Verifiable.md

 4. `--sign` to sign the new document.

 Note that you didn't have to repeat commands like `--nickname`.
 That's because the whole previous XID was read in.
-You just had to redo the encryption and signing at the end.
+(You also could have excluded the decryption and the re-encryption, as they're only entirely necessary when you're adjusting the keys or the generator, but we included everything in this example so that they'd be clear in later examples where they are required.)

 > 📖 **What is an Edition?** An edition is a new version of a XID that contains new content (or has removed old content).
 It will have a